with Dr. Antonia Ruppel

 So while live attendance is strongly encouraged to get the most out of the course, you can still participate by watching the recordings.

 You are also encouraged to participate in the online Community forum, and have the opportunity to send questions in ahead of time, especially if you cannot attend live.

 No, not at all.
 You are welcome to only register for a single course/term, as it suits your interests and level of study.

-However, students will also be reviewing grammar and other topics using The Cambridge Introduction to Sanskrit (Cambridge University Press, 2017), written by our instructor, Dr. Antonia M. Ruppel herself!
+We will also be reviewing grammar and other topics using Ruppel's The Cambridge Introduction to Sanskrit (2017), which is also recommended but not required.

 Unfortunately, SKT 100-level and 200-level courses are the only courses that are NOT included in the YS Membership Program.
 The reason behind this is we need to open/close enrollment at set dates and create unique Sanskrit cohorts to better serve the learning environment for both instructor and students.